-Your employer makes a separate contribution to VRS based on the payroll of all covered employees.
+Your employer makes a separate contribution to your defined benefit component based on the payroll of all covered employees.
 The VRS plan actuary determines the rate your employer pays.
 This rate is based on several factors, including the number of employees eligible for benefits, number of retired employees, employee salaries, ages and mortality rates.
 Members are not eligible for a refund of the separate employer contribution.